-Air fryers uses hot air to cook food and air circulation matters the most.
+Air fryers use hot air to cook food and air circulation matters the most.

 If you’re thinking about stacking your food in your air fryer, then this article will help you the most.

-There are some foods that you can stack in an air fryer and some foods that not allowed to pile in your air fryer.
-The most important thing is that you never disrupt the air flow which in turn gives you uneven cooked foods.
+There are some foods that you can stack in an air fryer and some foods that are not allowed to pile in your air fryer.
+The most important thing is that you never disrupt the airflow which in turn gives you unevenly cooked foods.

 So let’s answer this question:

 Can You Stack Food In An Air Fryer?

 Yes, you can stack foods like fries, sliced potatoes, chicken wings, and chopped vegetables.
 When stacking foods like fish, beef, etc. remember to use a rack to maximize the airflow, or else you don’t want to put these foods.